octavian-titeica-sv/Rabobank-Assignment/README.md

 # UI module
   - Contains app views (MainActivity and MainFragment) and the components involved in displaying the users (UsersAdapter and UserItemView).
-  - Dagger components used for dependency injection are placed in this module.

 # Presentation
   - Is the layer that interacts with the UI.